DHTMLX/scheduler-docs/data/server_integration.md

 [DataProcessor](http://docs.dhtmlx.com/dataprocessor__index.html) is a client-side library included into dhtmlxScheduler.js.
 It monitors data changes and gets the server requests on the client side.

+It's possible to bind dhtmlxScheduler to the server side using REST API together with different frameworks and programming languages.
+Here's a list of available server side implementations that you can use for Scheduler backend integration:

+- howtostart_php_slim4.md
+- howtostart_dotnet_core.md
+- howtostart_dotnet.md
+- howtostart_nodejs.md
+- howtostart_plain_php.md
+- howtostart_php_laravel.md
+- howtostart_ruby.md
+- howtostart_php.md

 Technique
 ------------------